Archie3d/aeolus_plugin/README.md

 ## MIDI Control
 Sequencer steps are controlled via the program change messages sent on the control MIDI channel (program `0 `corresponds to the first step of the sequencer, `1` - to the second and so on).
 > In a DAW you may use `Program` parameter to control the sequencer steps.
 > Another way to control the sequencer is via key switches (MIDI notes).
 The default configuration uses keys `22` and `23` to control the sequencer.
+These can be changed via the organ configuration file (multiple keys can be assigned for forward and backward actions).

 ### CCs:
 - `CC 1` modulation wheel enables/disables tremulant